svelamoor80/free-trial/README.md

 Run the following scripts to start the application

 npm install

 npm start

+*To run tests

-To run tests, enter npm test.
+npm test.

 Libraries and packages used
 ---------------------------